Ask the Experts – What Is EV Charging Load Balancing?

 The Norwegian government was also the first to announce a ban on the sale of new ICE vehicles by 2025.

 As a result, Norway’s EV market is booming.
-In 2022, sales data reveals another record year in sales – with 64.5% of all new cars sold being fully electric.
+In 2022, sales data reveals another record year – with 88% of all new cars sold being fully electric.
 Tesla overtook Volkswagen as the number one selling car brand after an 11 year reign.

 And in January of this year EVs took a massive 83.7% share, with plug-in models representing 19/20 of the top vehicles sold.
 Despite prior competition between fully electric and hybrid models, Norway’s 2022 budget reducing the tax benefit for hybrids, resulted in drivers moving towards pure electric – with hybrid sales market share falling from 19% to 6.6% in the same month.

 One of the key tools helping Norway establish EVs as the new normal is government incentives.
 In part, Norway’s high rate of electric vehicle adoption has been driven by the idea that “the polluter pays” when it comes to taxation.

-In 1990 Norway removed purchase and import tax for zero emission vehicles, and in 2001, introduced a VAT exemption (yet to be lifted) – setting the market up perfectly for a revolution.
+In 1990 Norway removed purchase and import tax for zero emission vehicles, and in 2001, introduced a VAT exemption (yet to be lifted) – setting the market up perfectly for an EV revolution.

 The biggest impact on such rapid buyer behaviour change however is likely to have been Norway’s relatively high taxation of petrol and diesel vehicles – at 25%.
 Making zero emission vehicles the natural and more affordable choice than their counterparts, even if the import price is much higher.